konflux-ci/architecture/ADR/0004-component-image-location.md

 * (One-time) Use an OAuth flow to get David’s Quay.io API token if not previously pulled
 * Create a new Quay.io org owned by David using David’s API token “quay.io/unique-org-david”
 * Create a new image repo for “foo” using David’s API token “quay.io/unique-org-david/appname-foo”
-* Optionally, if needed, make the image repo public using the David’s API token for easy image pulls.
 * Configure the robot account “appstudio” in “quay.io/unique-org-david” to be able to push to “quay.io/unique-org-david/appname-foo” Invalidate/Delete/Prune David’s API token.